 This is a deluxe modular case that comes with varying heights for any of the pi versions 2 or 3.
 It is a great add-on since it comes with an SD slot cover.
 This is ideal to protect your SD card from damage.
 The case also supports PIs with add-on boards or shields.
 It also has support for LED pipes that enhance LED activity.

 A 3.5 inch TFT display with touchscreen capabilities.
-Comes with a touch pen and is suited most to designers and curators.
+It comes with a touch pen and is suited most to designers and curators.
 It’s convenient because it comes with a portable power supplying source.
 However, to use it, you have to install the jelly OS. kind of inhibiting for those comfortable with other systems.

 This add-on was released from the Raspberry to be used for nano-satellite experiments.
 It collects sensed data according to the state of its environment. it is mostly used at the international space station to conduct space experiments which means it is a niche specific product.